amitmse/in_Python_/Decision Tree/README.md

 			TOTAL CHI-SQUARE for Gender = 1.34 + 1.34 + 0.95 + 0.95 = 4.58
 			TOTAL CHI-SQUARE for Class  = 0.38 + 0.38 + 0.35 + 0.35 = 1.46

-### Information Gain
-	We can say that less impure node requires less information to describe it and more impure node requires more information.
-Information theory has a measure to define this degree of disorganization in a system, which is called Entropy.
-Lower Entropy is better.
-If the sample is completely homogeneous, then the entropy is zero and if the sample is an equally divided it has entropy of one.
-	Entropy can be calculated using formula:   - P*Log2(P) - Q*Log2(Q)
-		Here P and Q is probability of success and failure respectively in that node.
-		Entropy is also used with categorical target variable.
-		It chooses the split which has lowest entropy compared to parent node and other splits.

-	Steps to calculate entropy for a split:
-		- Calculate entropy of parent node
-		- Calculate entropy of each individual node of split and calculate weighted average of all sub-nodes available in split.

-	Example: Let’s use this method to identify best split for student example.
-			Total=30, PC=15, NPC=15, P=PC/Total, Q=NPC/Total
-		- Entropy for parent node = -(15/30)log2(15/30) – (15/30)log2(15/30) 	= 1.
-			Here 1 shows that it is a impure node.
-		- Entropy for Female node = -(2/10)log2(2/10) – (8/10)log2(8/10) 	= 0.72 and
-			  for male node   = -(13/20)log2(13/20) – (7/20)log2(7/20) 	= 0.93.
-		- Entropy for split Gender = Weighted entropy of sub-nodes [10 Female, 20 Male] (10/30)*0.72 + (20/30)*0.93 					= 0.86
-		- Entropy for Class IX node = -(6/14) log2 (6/14) – (8/14) log2 (8/14) 	= 0.99 and
-			  for Class X node  = -(9/16) log2 (9/16) – (7/16) log2 (7/16) 	= 0.99
-		- Entropy for split Class =  (14/30)*0.99 + (16/30)*0.99 		= 0.99
-		- Above you can see that entropy of split on Gender is lower compare to Class so we will again go with split Gender.
-		- We can derive information gain from entropy as 1- Entropy.

-	Entropy:
-	    for each branch in split:
-		Calculate percent branch represents #Used for weighting for each class in branch:
-		    Calculate probability of class in the given branch.
-		    Multiply probability times log(Probability,base=2)
-		    Multiply that product by -1
-		Sum the calculated probabilities.
-	    Weight each branch based on the baseline probability.
-	    Sum the weighted entropy for each split.

 ### Reduction in Variance
 	Till now, we have discussed the algorithms for categorical target variable.
 Reduction in Variance is an algorithm for continuous target variable.
 This algorithm uses the same formula of variance to